Lord Charles Bruce: Family

 Bruce married Augusta Georgiana Sophia Seymour, daughter of Frederick Charles William Seymour and granddaughter of Lord Hugh Seymour, on 2 February 1860.
 They had no children.

 He died in April 1897, aged 62.
 Lady Charles Bruce died in February 1901.
+In her will, she endowed Lady Charles Bruce's Tooting charity, to provide a church and support for the clergy.
+This funded the building of All Saints Church, Tooting.